LUCIT-Systems-and-Development/unicorn-bybit-websocket-api/README.md

 - No memory leaks from Python version 3.7 to 3.12!

-- The full [UBS stack](https://www.lucit.tech/unicorn-trading-suite.html) is delivered as a compiled C extension for maximum performance.
+- The full [UTS stack](https://www.lucit.tech/unicorn-trading-suite.html) is delivered as a compiled C extension for maximum performance.

 - [Supported exchanges](https://github.com/LUCIT-Systems-and-Development/unicorn-bybit-websocket-api/wiki/Bybit-websocket-endpoint-configuration-overview):